kevinhenryburke/scalegitbook/getting-started/InvocationDetails.md

 ## (Phase 4) Audit

-To see the invocation details after an invocation we'll switch on auditing for our invocation **ExampleDecoupledMethod**.
+To see the invocation details after an invocation we'll switch on auditing for our invocation **ExampleRating**.
 Go to Custom Metadata Types from the Setup menu and select Edit against that record and enter the value **AuditSync** against the field *Audit Invocation* and save.
 Then run the sample code again for that exercise in execute anonymous.

 This time we should have done a bit of extra processing, with an Audit process now configured Microscope sends a copy of the InvocationDetails, InputData and the OutputData to the Audit tables.
 If you go to the App Selector (the 9 dots in the top left of the Salesforce page) and search for Audit and select the object *Service Framework Audit*, find the most recent record using the *Audit Full* list view and you should now see a record that was created by your most recent code run.
 There's a field called *Invocation Details* and inside that there's some JSON, and this is how our Invocation Details looked at the end of the transaction.